microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 Next you need to specify the credentials that will be used to connect to the source server for discovery.
 Add one entry for Windows and for Linux devices.
 The friendly name will be used later on when specifiying the individual systems.

+> [!NOTE]
-💡 For the Username and Password check the secrets within the KeyVault.
+> For the Username and Password check the secrets within the KeyVault.

 ![image](./img/Discover15.png)